Symplectic annular Khovanov homology and fixed point localizations

 where $[-1]$ denotes a upward grading shift by one and $\id_N$ is the map induced by the canonical identification of $N_0$ and $N_1$.
 In other words the axis-moving map is the identity on generators in $N_0$ and zero on generators in $C_0$, and the total differential on the resulting mapping cone $C_0\oplus N_0\oplus C_1[-1] \oplus N_1[-1]$ is

 As a consequence, the complex $S$ represented schematically by

 is a subcomplex of the mapping cone complex, with quotient complex $C_1[-1]$. \end{lemma}

 \begin{proof} When the arcs the arcs $\overline{a}_{0,0}$ and $\overline{a}_{0,1}$ differ by a sufficiently small isotopy, we are in exactly the situation of Lemma \ref{l:continuation} for $\epsilon$ sufficiently small.
 In this case, in the terminology of Lemma \ref{l:continuation}, $N_0$ is precisely the subspace generated by type-I intersection points, and $C_0$ is the subspace generated by type-II intersection points.
-Therefore, the fact that the axis-moving map is the identity on $N_0$ and zero on $C_0$ follows from Lemmas \ref{l:continuation} and \ref{l:subquotient}.
-The remaining statements are algebraic rephrasings of this fact. \end{proof}